dgaydukov/cert-aws/sa/files/sa.md

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.
-On average event appear in CT after 15 min after api call was made.
 There are 3 types of logs:
 * management events - api calls to modify aws resources (create ec2/s3 and so on...)
 * data events - api calls to modify actual data (s3 get/put/delete object + lambda calls)
 * insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you.